ciphernaut/Robotics-AI-Laws/core/fourth_generation_laws_v4.1.md

     *   Immutable logs, distributed audits, and multi-party verification.
     *   Protects against manipulation by malicious humans or rogue AI.
     *   Provides early warning for oversight failure or ethical compromise.
+    *   ***Causal Auditing:*** In the event of a harmful outcome, the AI's logs must be sufficient to trace the specific inputs, reasoning paths, and predictive models that led to the failure, establishing a clear chain of accountability.

 ---